Steering is an essential feature of non-locality in quantum theory

-In \cite{OW}, it was shown that for all non-local games for which the optimal measurements were known, the strength of non-locality is purely determined by the uncertainty relation with steering not constraining the value in any way.
-In other words, the optimal measurements and the state share the property that in all known instances, Alice (respectively Bob) is able to steer Bob's (Alice's) system to the most certain states corresponding to the set of uncertainty relations of his (her) system for each input-output pair $(x,a)$ (respectively $(y,b)$).
-The games with the known optimal measurements referred to above are principally the two-party \textsc{xor} games.
-These are non-local games played by two parties with an arbitrary number of inputs and binary outputs, where the winning constraint of the game only depends on the \textsc{xor} of the parties' outputs.
-Building on a breakthrough theorem by Tsirelson \cite{Tsirelson}, it was shown in \cite{Cleve} that the quantum value of two-party \textsc{xor} games can be calculated precisely by means of a semi-definite program, and the Tsirelson theorem allows to recover the optimal state and measurement operators for any such game.
-In effect, apart from the pseudo-telepathy games \cite{Brassard} and a few other isolated instances of non-local games, these are the games where the optimal measurements are known and are the Bell inequalities where the relation between the uncertainty principle and non-locality was established in \cite{OW}.
-Note that the difficulty in establishing the relationship for general non-local games is due to the fact that the problem of finding the quantum value of general non-local games is NP-hard \cite{Kempe}; one usually uses a hierarchy of semi-definite programs formulated in \cite{NPA} which converge in the limit to the true quantum value.
+In \cite{OW}, it was shown that for the well-known class of two-player XOR games for which the optimal measurements are known, the strength of non-locality is purely determined by the uncertainty relation with steering not constraining the value in any way.
+In other words, the optimal measurements and the state share the property that in all these known instances, Alice is able to steer Bob's system to the most certain states corresponding to the set of uncertainty relations of his system for each input-output pair $(x,a)$.